Xanthium Fruit, Cāng Ěr Zi, 苍耳子 , Fructus Xanthumi Sibiricum

 Parts Used: Fruit

-Other: Toxic: overdose can lead to vomiting, diarrhea, constipation, nausea, stomach aches, jaundice, hypochondriac pain.
+Other: Toxic: overdose can cause vomiting, diarrhea, constipation, nausea, stomach aches, jaundice, hypochondriac pain.
 Dry frying the seeds can reduce toxicity.
-Unprocessed herbs are rarely used because of its toxicity • Best for sinusitis • Must ground up and put in a cloth bag to get the aromatic nature and avoid the tiny hair irritating the throat.
+Unprocessed herbs are toxic.

 Combine With Purpose